gsmiller/lucene/lucene/sandbox/src/java/org/apache/lucene/sandbox/TiSBenchResults.md

 | IndexOrDV BQ       | 3.10             | 4.22              | 4.31             | N/A           |
 | IndexOrDV Original | 3.11             | 4.25              | 4.32             | N/A           |
 | IndexOrDV Proposed | 3.11             | 4.24              | 4.32             | N/A           |

+* Better to use postings with large/medium lead terms
+* Better to use DV with small lead terms
+* All IndexOrDV approaches just end up as BQs since TiS rewrites.
+Note that this allows TiS to make the correct cost decision since it's rewritten to a BQ.

 ### High Cardinality PK Filter Terms
 | Approach           | Large Lead Terms | Medium Lead Terms | Small Lead Terms | No Lead Terms |